electro75/Neighborhood-Map/README.md

 * Contains all the details of the chosen locations in the for of a `locations[]` which is an array of objects.

 ### wether.js
-* Obtains the weather data from [Open Weather Maps API](https://openweathermap.org/) and uses jQuery to add the recived data to a modal.
+* Obtains the weather data from [Open Weather Maps API](https://openweathermap.org/) and updates the modal in the view.

 ### toggle.js
 * Handles the toggling of the side-panel and makes sure it runs smoothly for all viewports.

+### foursquare.js
+* Obtains the review data form [Foursqueare API](https://https://foursquare.com/) and updates the modal in the view

 ## Thank You!